akrzemi1/explicit/README.md

 Distributed under the [Boost Software License, Version 1.0](http://www.boost.org/LICENSE_1_0.txt).

 ## Acknowledgements
 The idea of the generalized `only_when` was proposed by Vicente J. Botet Escriba.
+Tomasz Kamiński suggested the support for `std::reference_wrapper` in `rvalue_ref`.